aajanki/spacy-fi/README.md

 # Experimental Finnish language model for spaCy

 Finnish language model for [spaCy](https://spacy.io/).
-The model contains POS tagger, dependency parser, word vectors, noun phrase extraction, token frequencies and a lemmatizer (libvoikko).
-See below for notes about NER.
+The model does POS tagging, dependency parsing, word vectors, noun phrase extraction, token frequencies, morphological features and lemmatization.
+The morphological features and lemmatization are based on [Voikko](https://voikko.puimula.org/).

 ## Install the Finnish language model